angeliferreira/environment-core/README.md

    @Override
    protected void after() {
-      // I call what I want to do after running the Environment here!
+      // I call what I want to do after running the Test here!
    }

 }